Volatility (finance): Alternative measures of volatility

+Volatility as it Relates to Options Trading

+One method of measuring Volatility, often used by quant option trading firms, divides up volatility into two components.
+Clean volatility - the amount of volatility caused standard events like daily transactions and general noise - and dirty vol, the amount caused by specific events like earnings or policy announcements.
+For instance, a company like Microsoft would have clean volatility caused by people buying and selling on a daily basis but dirty (or event vol) events like quarterly earnings or a possibly anti-trust announcement.

+Breaking down volatility into two components is useful in order to accurately price how much an option is worth, especially when identifying what events may contribute to a swing.
+The job of fundamental analysts at market makers and option trading boutique firms typically entails trying to assign numeric values to these numbers.

 Crude volatility estimation

 Using a simplification of the above formula it is possible to estimate annualized volatility based solely on approximate observations.
 Suppose you notice that a market price index, which has a current value near 10,000, has moved about 100 points a day, on average, for many days.
 This would constitute a 1% daily movement, up or down.

 To annualize this, you can use the "rule of 16", that is, multiply by 16 to get 16% as the annual volatility.
 The rationale for this is that 16 is the square root of 256, which is approximately the number of trading days in a year (252).
 This also uses the fact that the standard deviation of the sum of n independent variables (with equal standard deviations) is √n times the standard deviation of the individual variables.

+However importantly this does not capture (or in some cases may give excessive weight to) occasional large movements in market price which occur less frequently than once a year.

 The average magnitude of the observations is merely an approximation of the standard deviation of the market index.
 Assuming that the market index daily changes are normally distributed with mean zero and standard deviation σ, the expected value of the magnitude of the observations is √(2/π)σ = 0.798σ.
 The net effect is that this crude approach underestimates the true volatility by about 20%.